-A container may be seized and searched without a warrant if:

-- You were lawfully present when you observed the container; - Even though the container's contents were not visible, based on the shape, weight, size, material, and so forth, the contents were obvious (e.g. drugs);

-These observations gave you probable cause; and

-You had lawful access to the container when it was seized.
+Legal Standard A container may be seized and searched without a warrant if: A container may be seized and searched without a warrant in.
+You were lawfully present when you observed the container; Even though the container's contents were not visible, based on the shape, weight, size, material, and so forth, the contents were obvious (e.g. drugs); ☐ These observations gave you probable cause ; and You had lawful access to the container when it was seized.

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.